New Patients (972) 666-1594

 Laser dentistry allows us to provide periodontal disease treatments without the pain, side effects, and downtime associated with traditional treatments and procedures.
 The Waterlase dental laser enables Dr. Dean to treat and repair damaged or diseased gum tissue that may have previously required oral surgery.

-Benefits of Laser Dentistry
+The Benefits of Laser Dentistry

 When you compare laser dentistry to traditional oral surgery, the benefits are amazing and vast.
 Patients who experience dental anxiety often enjoy laser dentistry.
 Pain is one of the main reasons people suffer from dental anxiety.
 Laser dentistry is less invasive, virtually painless, and requires no sutures.

-This provides several key benefits for patients including:
+This provides several key benefits for patients, including:

 • Less downtime